JacobEvelyn/friends/README.md

 ## Overview

-`friends` is both a Ruby library and a command-line interface that allows you to keep track of your relationships with the people you care about.
+`friends` is a command-line program that helps you to keep track of your relationships with the people you care about.

 `friends` gives you:
 - More organization around staying in touch with friends and